IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 After completeing this code pattern, you will understand how to:
 * build a simple Java application using Codewind on Eclipse
-* use Tekton pipelines to deploy the Java application on OpenShift using CP4A At the end, you will perform ....The application has a simple interface which accepts name or lat/lon of a location and provides basic weather details of the location using a weather API.
+* use Tekton pipelines to deploy the Java application on OpenShift using CP4A

-Follow the below instructions to build and deploy the weather app to IBM Cloud Pak for Applications using Accelerator for Teams.
+At the end, you will run the application with a simple interface which accepts name or latitude/longitude of the location and provides basic weather details of the location using Open Weather API.

 ## Flow